 10. Best Low-Fat: Dymatize ISO 100 Hydrolized Whey Protein Powder

 A protein powder with low-fat content, can provide up to 50% daily protein allowance for the teen with 25 grams of protein per serving.
-If you are looking to satiate your chocolate cravings and meet your protein requirements simultaneously, then this protein powder can be your safest bet.
+If you are looking to satiate chocolate cravings and meet protein requirements simultaneously, then this flavored protein powder for teens can be a good option.

 - Less fat and sugar content